chardbres/first-heroku-app/README.md

 1. **Create a Heroku account**, at [Create a Heroku Account](https://www.heroku.com).
     You will be sent an activation email, so be sure to check your inbox so that you can activate your account.
-1. Install the Heroku Command Line Tools: run `brew install heroku`.
+1. Install the Heroku Command Line Tools:
+   - On macOS, run `brew install heroku`
+   - On Ubuntu, run `sudo snap install heroku --classic`
 1. **Log into Heroku** by running `heroku auth:login` from the console and providing your Heroku credentials when asked.
 Once you log in, if you're prompted to add these credentials to your keychain, say yes. *You will not be able*